johanhaleby/kubetail/README.md

 	$ kubetail app2

-If the pods are using multiple containers specify the container like this:
+To tail only a specific container from multiple pods specify the container like this:

 	$ kubetail app2 -c container1

+You can repeat `-c` to tail multiple specific containers:

+	$ kubetail app2 -c container1 -c contianer2

 Supply `-h` for help and addtional options: